BHARATH-V-P/Ordinal-Regression-Analysis-of-highly-imbalanced-Wine-Quality-Dataset/README.md

    Predictions: Found in results/predictions.csv

 ## Features
-   -Data Preprocessing: Handles missing values, normalization.
+   - Data Preprocessing: Handles missing values, normalization.
-   -Insightful Visualizations to better understand the imabalanced dataset.
+   - Insightful Visualizations to better understand the imabalanced dataset.
-   -Get statistical overview of the features involved -Evaluate the effecct of different transformation techniques given that all independent variables were continuous numerical.
+   - Get statistical overview of the features involved
+   - Evaluate the effecct of different transformation techniques given that all independent variables were continuous numerical.
-   -Model Training: Utilizes Logistic Regression, Random Forest Classification, XGBoost , and LGB.
+   - Model Training: Utilizes Logistic Regression, Random Forest Classification, XGBoost , and LGB.
-   -Create custom metrics to aid better results from Bayesian Optimization -Model Evaluation based on the quality of fitting during data trianing
+   - Create custom metrics to aid better results from Bayesian Optimization
+   - Model Evaluation based on the quality of fitting during data trianing

 ## Results